Until the middle of 2025, if you wanted to bet on sports from New Zealand, whether

 in Australian Dollars rather than New Zealand Dollars.
 Furthermore, Australian-serving

-companies create special .com.au sites that strip out casino and poker offerings
+companies create special .com.au sites that stripped out casino and poker offerings

 due to Australian regulations.
 You could have enjoyed these offerings by signing